-From the time it was published over a decade ago, Authentic Happiness has become a classic positive psychology book in its own right.
-Written by the founder of positive psychology himself, Martin Seligman has been writing about positive psychology long before this book came to fruition.
+From the time it was published over a decade ago, the book Authentic Happiness has become a classic book in positive psychology.

-The book is divided into 3 parts: Positive Emotion, Strength and Virtue, and In The Mansion of life.
-Written from the writer’s perspective, it is an easy and interesting read.
-Seligman also writes with the hope that the reader will identify their own strengths and virtues alonhg the way.
+The book is divided into 3 parts: Positive Emotion, Strength and Virtue, and In The Mansion of Life.
+Seligman’s style is enjoyable to read, and he writes with the hope that the reader will identify their own strengths and virtues along the way.

 Authentic Happiness Summary

 During the first part of Positive Emotion, Seligman aims to provide readers with an understanding of what positive emotion really is, and why it is critical to study for our own health.

 He begins with a study of essays written by 180 nuns who had the same lifestyles, economic class, and social class.
 The study found that the nuns who expressed words relating to good and positive feelings lived longer.